 The medical malpractice attorneys at Archuleta Law Firm have over 28 years of experience handling medical malpractice claims and cases against the U.S. government.
 Our team is dedicated to helping our clients who have suffered from many types of injuries from military medical malpractice.
 Here are just a few examples of the types of malpractice cases we’ve handled:

-Military service members or active duty members such as those in the Army, Navy, Air Force, as well as veterans of military branches could be affected by military medical malpractice.
+Military service members or active duty members such as those in the Army, Navy, Air Force, and veterans of all military branches could be affected by military medical malpractice.
 Here are just a few examples of military hospitals and medical facilities.

 The following are a few examples of army hospitals and medical facilities: